Hyderabad Travel Memoir and Places to visit in Hyderabad in 3 Days

 If you try to find accommodation near the must-see places in Hyderabad, you will never find a hotel.
 Because the places to see are scattered and so are the good hotels.
 I’m listing some good guest houses below.

 Shobha serviced apartments – You should consider staying at Shobha apartments if you are going to Hyderabad for a US visa.
 Shobha serviced apartments are right opposite the US consulate office.
 You can walk to the consulate via the back gate of the apartments.
 I stayed here twice.
 The breakfast was okay, but the manager and the staff were really helpful and kind.
 The place appears to be closed now.

 Hotel Hyatt Hyderabad Gachibowli – Hyatt is for those who love lavish hotels.
 Hyderabad Hyatt isn’t as expensive as other Hyatts.
 The hotel has a spa and swimming pool.
 Also, do check out the views from the rooms.
 Go here to see the pictures and decide.

 Lemon Tree Hotel, Banjara Hills, Hyderabad – Lemon Tree has been reviewed highly for its customer service.
 The hotel has a large gym and a beautifully lit restaurant.
 Check out the prices of Lemon Tree on this page.

 Budget-friendly accommodations in Hyderabad

 Elysium Inn Backpacker – Elysium is an affordable hostel for backpackers, friends, and couples.
 The hostel has dorms and private rooms.
 The reviews suggest the staff is friendly and helpful.
 Go here to see the prices and book Elysium.

-Beehive Commune Hyderabad – Beehive only offers dorms.
-The reviews are great.
-The guesthouse has a shared kitchen and wifi.
-Beehive has high ratings on cleanliness.
+Slackpackr Hyderabad – Slackpackr has both dorms and private room.
+The reviews of the hostel are great.
+The guesthouse has wifi and is located in the city center.
 You can see the hostel’s pictures and pricing here.

 What is the best time to travel in Hyderabad?